Nixccc/AimbotAgainstHugo/README.md

 ToDo: { -isDormant check -isVisible check}

-USE GH INJECTOR TO inject the dll
+Use "GH INJECTOR" TO inject the dll